ADolbyB/sdr-beamforming/README.md

         - From the command line, enter: `sudo grub-mkconfig -o /boot/grub/grub.cfg` to write the new grub configuration.
 We need to reboot for this to take effect.
         - Next, enter: `reboot`
         - After reboot, in a new terminal window enter: `cat /sys/module/usbcore/parameters/usbfs_memory_mb` and we should see a value of `0` if the USBFS fix worked.
-        - We can now open all 5 KrakenSDR channels simultaneously.
+        - Now we must verify that all 5 KrakenSDR channels can be opened simultaneously.

-- Next, we need to change the Hemdall DAQ Data Interface settings:
+3. Next, we need to change the Hemdall DAQ Data Interface settings:
     - Enter: `nano ~/krakensdr_doa/heimdall_daq_fw/Firmware/daq_chain_config.ini`
     - At the bottom of the file, under the `[data_interface]` section:
         - replace old interface with ethernet: `out_data_iface_type = eth`
         - CTRL+x to exit and save.

-- Download the two missing Heimdall bash scripts from the [gr-krakensdr](https://github.com/krakenrf/gr-krakensdr) repo:
+4. Download the two missing Heimdall bash scripts from the [gr-krakensdr](https://github.com/krakenrf/gr-krakensdr) repo:
     - [heimdall_only_start.sh](https://github.com/krakenrf/gr-krakensdr/blob/main/heimdall_only_start.sh)
     - [heimdall_only_stop.sh](https://github.com/krakenrf/gr-krakensdr/blob/main/heimdall_only_stop.sh)
     - Place both scripts into the root krakensdr folder of the VM: `~/krakensdr_doa/`